davidhaley/Udacity-VR-Nano-Degree-Project-5-Museum/README.md

 #### Booths

-1. Stage - The user can play music and turn off the lights in the room.
+1. Stage - The user can play music and turn off the lights.

 2. Live Performance - The user can activate up to 5 buttons and each button plays a different audio sample loop.
 Each sample is warped to the same BPM, and the time samples for each track are synchronized to a muted master track.
 This means the user can play and stop sounds and they will stay in sync.